faridani/linux-setup/README.md

     * SSH: `ssh <user>@middlebeast`

   * **TODO**:
-     * Find a cheap UPS on Facebook Marketplace.
      * Find a way to connect to network via LAN from the storage room

 * **Print Server (name: microbeast)**